By David Beaumont.

 - From Engels, Alexander the Great and the logistics of the Macedonian army, and Roth, The logistics of the Roman army at war, the strategist will see how the basis of their work is found in logistics.

 The books I have briefly described above are independently valuable, and each contribute their own perspective to a vital aspect of war.
-Some readers are likely to value certain books over others, or different books entirely; I will admit I have a natural tendency to favour the theory.
+Some readers are likely to value certain books over others, or different books entirely.
 However, I have found the list reflects the most important to how I have formed my opinion and understanding of logistics.
 After reading, and re-reading, the list of books above, I was left with the following conclusions about logistics:

 - Logistics is essentially moving, supplying and maintaining forces.
 It is above all else concerned about the practical existence of forces as distinct from their employment.

 - Logistics, as a process, connects the economy to the battlefield.
 In raising and sustaining forces, logistics comprises a vast proportion of a military’s time.

 - Logistics is the application of time and space factors to operations.
 It is concerned with what can be moved and when.
 It is therefore the substance of strategy, and ‘sets the stage’ for tactics.

 - Logistics is a self-sustaining system of many elements and countless, often contextual, inputs.
 If left ‘uncontrolled’ in war it has a tendency to grow inefficient, and in doing so, forces allocated to logistics tasks swell in size.